For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 An in-depth analysis and discussion of selected advanced topics in quantitative methods in psychology.

-A biweekly lecture series focusing on recent advances in both basic and applied research in social psychology including topics such as interpersonal relationships, emotion, health, social cognition, judgment, and decision making.
+A biweekly seminar series focusing on recent advances in both basic and applied research in social psychology including topics such as interpersonal relationships, emotion, health, social cognition, judgment, and decision making.
+May be taken for credit twenty-four times.
 Prerequisites: graduate standing.
+(S/U grades only.)

 280. Seminar in Communication and Information Processing (1)